Munsutari/Munsutari/README.md

 Some enticement wouldn't hurt if you really wanted it though :P

 Anything I do for free I’ll upload to a public rep so beware.
-Don’t bother asking for anything too big or boring without any compensation.
+Don’t bother asking for anything too big or boring.

 Oh and you can use my code for anything you want.
-But please do credit me if it is used in some major part.
+But please do credit me if it is used in some major way.

 Good Luck!